 Look for these vitamins when shopping at your local general nutrition shop:

-- Turmeric – Try this herbal supplement to fight congestion & inflammation.
+- Turmeric – Try this herbal supplement to fight congestion and inflammation.

 - Quercetin – This vitamin has anti-inflammatory properties to help with the onset of sinusitis symptoms.

 - Vitamin C – Take 2,000-3,000 mg per day to strengthen your immune system.

 - Stinging nettles – This herbal supplement helps dry up excess mucus in the nose.

 - B complex – Take 2-3 capsules per day to strengthen your adrenal gland.

 - B-5 (pantothenic acid) – This antioxidant, when combined with B-complex produced antibodies that help fight bacteria in the body.

 - Panax ginseng – Although usually associated with helping memory problems, ginseng also helps with sinus pain and mucus drainage